redrathnure/armbian-mkspi/README.md

-# Unofficial Armbian build for Makerbase [MKS PI](https://github.com/makerbase-mks/MKS-PI) and [MKS SKIPR](https://github.com/makerbase-mks/MKS-SKIPR) boards
+# Unofficial Armbian build for Makerbase [MKS PI](https://github.com/makerbase-mks/MKS-PI) and [MKS SKIPR](https://github.com/makerbase-mks/MKS-SKIPR) and few more boards

-TLTR: Unofficial support of Makerbase MKS PI and MKS SKIPR boards.
+TLTR: Unofficial support of Makerbase MKS PI and MKS SKIPR and other boards.
 Contains `mkspi` board declaration and related kernel and u-boot patches.
 Please note, result Armbian image is not full replacement for mks distributed image.
 You have to do yourself all OS configuration and and Klipper components installation.

 **WIP, absolutely no guarantees, you do everything at your own risk.**